Aniket7/VGGNet-CNN-architecture/VGGNet/conv/readme.txt

-This file contain VGGNet like CNN implementation.
+It contain two file of VGGNet like CNN implementation.

+1. first file with the name of smallvggnet_tf.py is VGGNet like CNN implementation using TensorFlow

+2. Second file with the name of smallvggnet.py is VGGNet like CNN implementation using Keras